Search

 yct5ch@virginia.edu

-Hannah is a biology major and psychology minor in the College of Arts and Sciences, class of 2026.
-She is particularly interested in cancer biology and genetics and hopes to utilize the knowledge and experience she gains as a research assistant in the Wang Lab to aid in her pursuit of a future career in cancer research.
-In her free time, Hannah enjoys cooking, baking, running, and spending time outdoors.
+John is planning on pursuing Global Public Health with a minor in Biology in the College of Arts and Sciences, class of 2029.
+He is particularly interested in cancer biology and hopes to utilize the knowledge and experience gained in the Wang lab to aid in his pursuit of a career in oncology.
+In his free time, John enjoys spending time with his friends and family, playing sports, and trying new things.